-(iii) giving a National Presentation to the High-level Segment of ECOSOC.

-• The national consultative dialogues or workshops, involving participants from government, civil society and the private sector, are an essential element in the preparatory process.
+- Preparing for NVPs entails four key activities: - (i) drafting a National Report synthesizing analyses of progress in national development objectives; - (ii) holding a national consultative dialogue or workshop to discuss the draft national report; - (iii) giving a National Presentation to the ECOSOC High-level Segment; and - (iv) follow-up implementation of policy recommendations. - The national consultative dialogues or workshops, involving participants from government, civil society and the private sector, are an essential element in the preparatory process.
 The outcomes of these meetings provide inputs to the National Report, which is used as the main background document for the national presentation to ECOSOC.